Home > Cincinnati Theft & Fraud Attorney

 - If you have a criminal history

-Other Consequences of a Theft or Fraud Conviction
+Consequences of an Ohio Theft Conviction

 In addition to the criminal penalties associated with a theft or fraud conviction, there are many other ways a guilty verdict could negatively impact your life.
 Some of the collateral consequences could include: